Measurements

 Automatic lidars and ceilometers (ALC)

-Lidar systems are active remote sensing instruments.
-For aerosol backscatter lidars, it can be generally differentiated between high-power lidar systems and the comparatively low-power automatic lidars and ceilometers (ALC).
-ALC are compact, simple lidars which operate at wavelengths mostly in the infrared or visible spectral region.
-Main output is the cloud base altitude and the profile of attenuated backscatter signal.
-The signal-to-noise ratio capabilities vary greatly between ALC due to the wide range models available from various manufacturers.
-ALC performance may be especially limited in pristine environments where aerosol load is low or at elevated heights above the sensor (e.g., deep ABL development).
-Further details on ALC operations are summarised in Kotthaus et al. (2022).
-This review lists the following ALC capabilities which make them particularly useful for monitoring the atmospheric boundary layer:
+Lidar systems are active remote-sensing instruments.
+For aerosol backscatter lidars, it can be generally differentiated between high-power lidar systems and the comparatively low-power, compact automatic lidars and ceilometers (ALC).
+ALC are simple lidars which operate at wavelengths mostly in the infrared or visible spectral region.
+Main output is the cloud base height and the profile of of a range-corrected signal that can be converted into the attenuated backscatter variable through absolute calibration.
+ALC characteristics that make these sensors particularly useful for monitoring the atmospheric boundary layer (Kotthaus et al. 2023) include:

 • ALC can be operated continuously and autonomously under all weather conditions with very low maintenance so that their data have a much greater temporal coverage than those collected by research lidars which often focus on specific periods of interest.